Overview of Lower Division Courses

 Our math placement information for freshmen will be reviewed and updated in July 2017.
 We anticipate no big changes beyond minor adjustments based on the revised SAT exam and inclusion of recommendations based on ACT scores.

 General Information for Freshmen and Sophomores:

 Prospective mathematics majors must take at least one course introducing formal mathematical argument and rigorous proofs.
-For many this will be 215, but 214 or 217 are more algebraic alternatives.
-One recommended sequence for prospective majors is 215-217-218, especially suitable for those who already have some experience with constructing proofs.
-Other possible sequences for prospective majors include 214-217-203 and 203-204-215, although the latter is relatively rare.
-Note that 215 and 217 may be taken in either order, as can 203 and 204.
+The recommended freshman sequence for prospective majors is 215-217.
+Prospective majors who already have substantial experience with university-level proof-based analysis courses may consider the accelerated sequence 216-218 instead.
+Other possible sequences for prospective majors include 214-204-203 and 203-204-215, although the latter two are relatively rare.
+Note that 203 and 204 can be taken in either order.

 Students with little or no background in calculus are placed in 103, or in 100 if their SAT mathematics scores indicate insufficient background in precalculus topics.
 To qualify for placement in 104 or 175, a student should score 5 on the AB Advanced Placement Examination or a 4 on the BC Advanced Placement Examination.
 To qualify for placement into 201 or 202, a student should have a score of 5 on the BC Examination.
-Students who possess in addition a particularly strong interest in mathematics as well as a SAT mathematics score of at least 750 may opt for 203 or 214 or 215 instead.
-Initial placement into 217 or higher for incoming freshmen requires consultation with the placement officer.
+Students who possess in addition a particularly strong interest in mathematics as well as a SAT mathematics score of at least 750 may opt for 203 or 214 or 215 or 216 instead.